Ghiara/MATLAB_Project_3DoF_Manipulator/README.md

 # Example_code
-some code example for ability demonstration （MATLAB/Simulink, Python) folder_1_MATLAB displayed some previous project tasks simulation by using MATLAB/Simulink
+some code example for ability demonstration for MATLAB/Simulink folder_1_MATLAB displayed some previous project tasks simulation by using MATLAB/Simulink
     1) a control loop for a test bench sample inspection, which used simulink to simulate the hardware level of the test bench, and used stateflow to program the detection process for process-oriented programming.